aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPTM within C++ Applications" h2="Convert XPS to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+If you are a C++ developer looking to add the ability to convert XPS to PPTM inside your C++ applications, then you need to convert XPS to PPTX and then PPTX to PPTM.
+This is because XPS and PPTM are two different file formats and cannot be directly converted.

+<h2>How Aspose.Total Helps for XPS to PPTM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can help you to easily convert XPS to PPTM.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export XPS to PPTX and Aspose.Slides for C++ can be used to convert PPTX to PPTM.
+Both APIs are available as part of the Aspose.Total for C++ package.

-Are you a C++ developer looking to add to integrate XPS to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily integrate XPS to PPTM conversion feature inside your C++ applications in two simple steps.
+First, you can use Aspose.PDF for C++ to export XPS to PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to PPTM.
+Both APIs are available as part of the Aspose.Total for C++ package.

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily integrate XPS to PPTM conversion feature inside your C++ applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export XPS to PPTX and convert PPTX to PPTM respectively.
+Aspose.Total for C++ is a reliable and cost-effective solution for C++ developers looking to add the ability to convert XPS to PPTM inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}